Yuuzi261/Tweetcord/README.md

 ### Screenshots

    </summary>
-👇When the followed user posts a new tweet, your server will also receive a notification.
+👇Whenever a followed user posts a new tweet, your server will receive an instant notification.

 ![](https://i.imgur.com/SXITM0a.png)